 The old Cherokee legend about the two wolves fighting for dominance illustrates the tried and true wisdom of a focused approach.
 The wolf you feed will win.

-If you are a changemaker seeking positive change, fulfill your obligation of the weird, and feed the wolf you want to win — focus the vast majority of your strength and energy on what you want to fight for, not what you fight against.
+If you are a changemaker seeking positive change, fulfill your obligation of the weird, and feed the wolf you want to win — frame your messages to focus the vast majority of your strength and energy on what you want to fight for, not what you fight against.

 Persistence of Myths Could Alter Public Policy Approach, by Shankar Vedantam in Washington Post, 2007

 Daniel Kahneman’s Thinking, Fast and Slow, World Catalog

 Framing: The secret to powerful social change messages, Change Conversations